 This page is dedicated to our Chapman Excellence in Teaching Award.
 We hope that you find it interesting and useful.
 We also hope that it inspires greater participation in the awards program, so that more of our excellent teachers can be recognized for their skills, dedication, and initiative.
 If there is more that we can provide to answer your questions, please feel free to contact us.
 Address your questions to the NEO or ANEOs, whose addresses appear in The ENSIGN.

 The Charles F. Chapman Award for Excellence in Teaching recognizes outstanding USPS instructors.
 Once a year, each squadron nominates one outstanding instructor to its district.
 The District Educational Officer forms a committee to select one nominee within their district for national judging.
-In the final judging, the Chapman Award Selection Group of the Instructor Development Committee recognizes the five winners who represent the organization’s most effective volunteer instructors.
+In the final judging, the Chapman Award Selection Group of the Instructor Development Committee recognizes the three winners who represent the organization's most effective volunteer instructors.

 As each squadron puts together its Chapman Award nomination packet, it is asked to address certain questions about the nominee's background, subject knowledge, teaching skills and style, ability to relate the courses material to the experience of the students, courses taught, etc. Squadron members are then invited to write personal letters on commendation, focusing primarily on what makes this person such an outstanding instructor.
 Although these letters vary widely, there are a few common threads that almost jump out at you and lead you to an appreciation of what these instructors mean to their students, their fellow members, and their squadrons.

 The following few quotes reflect the tone of the comments about these winners:

 "He has a genuine desire to impart knowledge to those he is teaching."

 "He makes the learning fun in a very relaxed atmosphere."

 "His enthusiasm for boating shows through in his teaching style."

 "Each time I sit in his class I learn something new."